-From 6 April 2017, receipts from self-employment (read page TRG 2 of these notes) and certain miscellaneous income of £1,000 or less are exempt from tax and do not need to be reported on a tax return.
-If the total receipts from both are more than £1,000, the 'self-employment' pages must be
+Receipts from self-employment (read page TRG 2 of these notes) and certain miscellaneous income of £1,000 or less are exempt from tax and do not need to be reported on a tax return.
+If the total receipts from both are more than £1,000, the 'Self-employment' pages must be completed to report the self-employment income and the miscellaneous income must be reported in box 17.

-Don't include any income from your employment, self-employment or capital gains, or any miscellaneous income exempted by the trading income allowance.
-If you've already claimed part or all of your £1,000 trading income allowance against self-employment income, then it is the unused amount, if any, that is exempt here and any miscellaneous income exceeding that amount should still be shown in Box 17.
+Do not include any income from your employment, self-employment or capital gains, or any miscellaneous income exempted by the trading income allowance.
+If you've already claimed part or all of your £1,000 trading income allowance against self-employment income, then it's the unused amount, if any, that is exempt here and you should still show any miscellaneous income exceeding that amount in Box 17.